PairZhu/McdrCmdSuggest/README.en.md

 1. Download the latest version of McdrCmdSuggest from [Modrinth](https://modrinth.com/mod/mcdrcmdsuggest) or [GitHub Releases](https://github.com/PairZhu/McdrCmdSuggest/releases).
 2. Place the downloaded jar file into the `mods` folder of your Minecraft server.
-3. Install the corresponding MCDR plugin on the server (needs to be installed separately).
+3. Install the corresponding [MCDR plugin](https://mcdreforged.com/zh-CN/plugin/command_suggest) on the server.
 4. Restart the server.

 ## 📝 Usage